 You only have one life; don’t stay in a relationship that isn’t meeting your needs.
 If you’ve tried to work things out but you and your current partner still aren’t seeing eye-to-eye, it’s time to say good-bye.

-Dr. Wyatt Fisher, a Colorado-based marriage counselor in private practice, told The Cheat Sheet the best course of action is to end the current relationship and then take a break from dating before moving on with someone else.
+Dr. Wyatt Fisher, a licensed psychologist and founder of marriage retreats, told The Cheat Sheet the best course of action is to end the current relationship and then take a break from dating before moving on with someone else.
 “If you feel you have tried your best to improve the relationship but it still isn’t a good match then it’s probably time to end it.
 However, give yourself three to six months without any relationships to ensure you’re learning from the previous relationship and not jumping right into a new one as a rebound,” said Fisher.

 You’ve carefully weighed the pros and cons